Customer experience is more than a trendy buzzword these days – it’s a customer service necessity.

 - Arrange the values as an acronym: An acronym is a type of mnemonic device that helps a person improve their ability to remember something.
 They are fun and easy ways for your quality assurance and customer service teams to remember your values.

-- Create a logo to represent them: Ben Segal, Associate Director of Customer Experience at Freshly suggests a logo to tie it all together, “It’s important to make the branding memorable.
+- Create a logo to represent them: The Associate Director of Customer Experience at a US-based healthy meal delivery service suggests a logo to tie it all together, “It’s important to make the branding memorable.
 If you want to be cute, you could even make a logo.
 This is helpful when it comes to recognizing success in the program.
 Imagine certificates of achievement with the logo in the header.”

 2. Hire Creatively and Promote from Within